Tutorial Gateway

 print(double_num)

-By using the map function, you can also perform calculations on multiple lists.
-For instance, this Python lambda example performs addition, subtraction, and multiplication of two lists.
-It takes one value from both the list in the same position and performs the calculation.
+You can also perform calculations on multiple lists using the map method.
+For instance, this example performs addition, subtraction, and multiplication of two lists.
+It takes one value from both lists in the same position and performs the calculation.

 number1 = [10, 20, 30]